Does this “hole” on the diamond’s surface scare you when seen under magnification?

 Inclusions like feathers, clouds or crystals can break to the surface during cutting…

-Without regular cleaning, dirt can accumulate and create a dark appearance.
+Dirt can accumulate in the cavity and create a dark appearance.

 If the cavity gets clogged, how would you clean the stone effectively?

 The size and location of the cavity and diamond’s clarity grade also plays a huge role too.
 For example, if they are located in an inconspicuous area, they are usually more acceptable and won’t be easily noticed by a casual viewer.